Stuart Pearson Wright: Early life and education

-Stuart Pearson Wright was born in 1975, and went to school in Eastbourne, Sussex and graduated from Slade School of Fine Art, University College of London (1995–1999), receiving a B.A. in Fine Art.
+Stuart Pearson Wright was born in 1975, and went to school in Eastbourne, Sussex.
+He studied at the Slade School of Fine Art from 1995 to 1999.

 Career

 When Wright was 25 the National Portrait Gallery acquired his painting of the actor John Hurt.
 The NPG also holds a pencil drawing of actress Parminder Nagra created by him in 2004, as well as a number of other British actors including Jeremy Irons, Timothy Spall,Daniel Radcliffe, Nonso Anozie and Alan Rickman.

 An exhibition of his work entitled Halfboy was on show at The Heong Gallery of Downing College, Cambridge from 2 November 2018 to 6 February 2019.

 He was the featured artist in the first episode of the second series of the BBC TV series Extraordinary Portraits, where he painted a portrait of fundraiser and cancer survivor Harriet Middleton.
 He subsequently donated the painting to Shetland Museum.

+Wright was commissioned in 2021 by then HRH The Prince of Wales to paint the portrait of Ruzena Levy for the Seven Portraits: Surviving the Holocaust series unveiled in 2022 at the Queen's Gallery in Buckingham Palace.

 Wright is currently represented by Flowers Gallery London and had a solo exhibition there in November 2023 called Miscellanalects.